geopm/geopm/tutorial/README.md

     GEOPM_REPORT=tutorial_0_report
     GEOPM_TRACE=tutorial_0_trace

-The environment variable MPIEXEC must also be set to a command and options that will launch a job on your system using two compute nodes and ten MPI ranks (e.g. MPIEXEC='srun -N 2 -n 10').
+The environment variable `MPIEXEC` must also be set to a command and options that will launch a job on your system.

-The LD_PRELOAD environment variable enables the GEOPM library to interpose on MPI using the PMPI interface.
-Linking directly to libgeopm has the same effect, but this is not done in the Makefile for tutorial_0 or tutorial_1.
+The `LD_PRELOAD` environment variable enables the GEOPM library to interpose on MPI using the PMPI interface.
+Linking directly to `libgeopm` has the same effect, but this is not done in the `Makefile` for `tutorial_0` or `tutorial_1`.
 See the geopm.7 man page for a detailed description of the other environment variables.

-The tutorial_0.c application is an extremely simple MPI application.
+The `tutorial_0.c` application is an extremely simple MPI application.
 It queries the size of the world communicator, prints it out from rank 0 and sleeps for 5 seconds.

-Since this script uses the command line option to the launcher "--geopm-ctl=process" or sets the environment variable "GEOPM_PMPI_CTL" to "process" you will notice that the MPI world communicator is reported to have one fewer rank per compute node than the was requested when the job was launched.
-This is because the GEOPM controller is using one rank per compute node to execute the runtime and has removed this rank from the world communicator.
-This is important to understand when launching the controller in this way.
+WIP BELOW HERE

 The summary report will be created in the file named